 Study and Memorize the Restaurant’s Menu

 Managers would be most pleased to see that their people truly care about the business, and showing your enthusiasm to learn about what the restaurant is selling is very important.
-If you find that there are difficult terms to understand in the menu, doing your own research on the Internet or browsing food and drink magazines would prove to be useful.
+If you find that there are difficult terms to understand in the menu, doing your research on the Internet or browsing food and drink magazines would prove to be useful.

 You should write them down so you can study and rehearse delivering them.
 Be truthful.
 People can sense if you are just boasting or showing off.
 Here are some questions that you might be asked in a waiter job interview: